Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Here's how to descale your Nespresso machine using lemon juice:

-1. Add a mix of water and lemon juice into a bowl.
-The descaling solution should be equal parts water and lemon juice.
+1. Add a mix of water and lemon juice to a bowl.
+The descaling solution should be a mixture of equal parts water and lemon juice.

 2. Fill the tank of the Nespresso machine with the lemon mixture.
 Use filter paper while pouring the fluid into the machine, but take care not to let the solution spill.